bruiglesias/bruiglesias/README.md

-I am a finalist in Software Engineering at the Federal University of Amazonas (UFAM) and at the same time I am studying Mathematics at Estácio College, I work professionally in the area of research and development of artificial intelligence technologies, machine vision, robotics and autonomous navigation using python as the main language .
+I am a software engineer graduated from the Federal University of Amazonas (UFAM) and at the same time I am studying Mathematics at Estácio College, I work professionally in the area of research and development of artificial intelligence technologies, machine vision, robotics and autonomous navigation using python as the main language .

 Here you will find materials from personal projects, research and studies carried out, for example: